Just because you don’t make a lot of money does not mean you will not qualify for a mortgage.

 Keep in mind that standard home loan lenders do not offer this program.
 You have to apply through USDA directly.
-You can find an application form here.

 Your income must be too low for other loan programs to be eligible.
 You have to make sure you don’t qualify for a standard USDA loan before you apply for a USDA direct loan.
-Speak to a USDA loan officer about the standard USDA program by completing a short questionnaire here.

 FHA Loan – A Great Mortgage Option for Lower Incomes